 Let's not forget all the false cognates and false friends, of which the English and the German languages have so many,note some of the most important ones being:

 - "bekommen", which is very similar to "to become" but actually means "to get/receive" or "to come by".
 This is a common mistake both for English speakers with poor German and for German speakers with poor English.

-- "eventuell", which is very similar to "eventual", but actually means "possibly" or "potentially", not "eventually" (the word for that is schließlich)
+- "eventuell", which is very similar to "eventual", but actually means "possibly" or "potentially" or "if possible", not "eventually" (the word for that is schließlich)

 - "aktuell", which is close to "actually", but actually means "currently" or "up to date".

 - "Gift": While it had the same origin and in ancient times the same meaning, the word "Gift" came to be used as an euphemism for 'poison' in the Middle Ages, which is nowadays the word's only meaning; the only exception is its survival in the term "Mitgift" ('dowry').
 This can result in amusing contexts, e.g. "gift shops".